madx-rockatansky/phy329/chirikov/presentation-material.md

 > $\theta_{n+1} = \theta_n + I_{n+1}$
 > </p>

+and **never collapses** trajectories onto attractors.

 Therefore:

-- No collapse of trajectories
+- No fixed-point or periodic attractors
-- No attractors
+- No dissipative branching
-- No classical bifurcation structure
+- No classical bifurcation diagram
+- Instead, we visualize **the breakdown of invariant curves**, not bifurcations

-- The I–K sweep is a **diagnostic**, not a true bifurcation diagram
+The I–K sweep is a **diagnostic tool**, not a true bifurcation diagram.

 ---

 ## 4. Key Concepts

-These are the essential ideas needed to interpret the figures.
+These are the essential ideas needed to interpret the figures:

 - **Torus:** Phase space wraps around in both $\theta$ and $I$
 - **Orbit / trajectory:** Sequence $(\theta_n, I_n)$
 - **Area-preserving map:** No contraction or expansion; no attractors
-- **Invariant curves (KAM tori):** Closed curves supporting quasi-periodic motion
+- **Invariant curves (KAM tori):** Smooth curves supporting quasi-periodic motion
-- **Contractible / non-contractible tori:** Whether an invariant curve winds around the torus
+- **Contractible / non-contractible tori:** Whether an invariant curve winds fully around the torus
-- **Resonance islands:** Regions near periodic points with closed loops around them
-- **Island chains:** Repeating resonance structures around stable periodic orbits
+- **Resonance islands:** Small regions of stable periodic motion (only clearly visible at larger $K$)
-- **Stochastic (chaotic) layer:** Chaotic region near a broken invariant torus
+- **Stochastic layer:** Thin chaotic region where invariant curves have broken
-- **Chaotic sea:** Large connected region of fully chaotic motion
+- **Chaotic sea:** Large region of fully chaotic motion
-- **Periodic orbit:** Orbit that repeats after $q$ steps
-- **Quasi-periodic orbit:** Never repeats but stays on an invariant curve
-- **Chaotic orbit:** Sensitive dependence; explores a region unpredictably
 - **Transport:** Drift in the momentum-like coordinate $I$
-- **Rotation number:** Average angular change per iteration; distinguishes rational (resonant) and irrational (non-resonant) behavior
+- **Rotation number:** Measures average angular change per iteration; distinguishes resonances
-- **Resonance tongues:** Features in the I–K plot associated with rational rotation numbers
+- **Mixed phase space:** Coexistence of ordered and chaotic dynamics

 ---

-## Appendix A — Glossary (Complete Term List)
+## Appendix A — Glossary

 This appendix lists all terminology identified while studying the Standard Map.
 Definitions are not included here; this section serves purely as a reference.